 Before joining Healthios, Ms. Suwiporn was an English Translator & Overseas Co-ordinator at a gaming company called Winner Online based in Bangkok.
 Prior to Winner Online, she worked as a Young Leaner Assistant at British Council Thailand (Satit Chula Prathom).

 Ms. Suwiporn graduated from the University of the Thai Chamber of Commerce with a First Class Honours degree in English and Translation.
 She is currently studying for her Master’s in Applied Psychology (Counselling) at Srinakharinwirot University.

-Peat Wanichakul is a Technical Business Analyst responsible for gathering business requirements, documenting business processes and collaborating with the technology development team to deliver best-in-class technology solutions across the organization.
+Peat Wanichakul is a Senior Technical Business Analyst responsible for gathering business requirements, documenting business processes and collaborating with the technology development team to deliver best-in-class technology solutions across the organization.